-How Much Exercise Does Your Dog Need?0 comments
+How Much Exercise Does my Dog Need?0 comments

 We know your dog is a member of your family, and like any family member, they need exercise to stay healthy.
+What happens if your dog doesn't get enough exercise?
 A pup that does not get enough physical activity will let you know in surprising ways, including destructive behaviors like digging, chewing, or marking.
 If you’re seeing behavioral issues emerge, that could be the first sign your dog may not be getting enough exercise.